 8. The Streisand Effect

+Check out these examples of the Streisand Effect.
 In 2002 a photographer by the name of Kenneth Adelman made it his mission to record the entire Californian coastline in a series of thousands of aerial photographs.
 The project was just beginning to get off the ground when he received a threatening letter from Barbra Streisand’s lawyers.
 The famous singer and actress had discovered her house numbered amongst those pictured, and she was not amused.

 Adelman had not set out to target Streisand’s house.
-It was just one amongst thousands that featured in his work, all of them from such a distance that no real detail could be made out.
+It was just one among thousands that featured in his work, all of them from such a distance that no real detail could be made out.
 Still, Streisand insisted her privacy had been invaded.

 When Adelman refused to remove the offending photograph, Streisand hit him and his non-profit organization with a $50 million lawsuit.
 This turned out not only to be a wild overreaction but a very bad idea.
 When Streisand began legal proceedings, the offending photograph had been downloaded a grand total of six times, two of these by her own lawyers.
 As the case, which Streisand subsequently lost, made headlines around the world, the previously obscure California Coastal Project website began receiving hundreds of thousands of hits every month.